-Any person (whether or not alleged to be the victim) may report sex discrimination or harassment, including Sexual Harassment, in person, by mail, by telephone, or by electronic mail, using the contact information for the Title IX Coordinator or Deputy Title IX Coordinators listed in Exhibit A, or by any other means that results in the Title IX Coordinator or a Deputy Title IX Coordinator receiving the person's verbal or written report.
+Any person may report sex discrimination or Sex-Based Harassment in person, by mail, by telephone, or by electronic mail, using the contact information for the Title IX Coordinator or Deputy Title IX Coordinator listed in this document, or by any other means that results in the Title IX Coordinator or Deputy Title IX Coordinator receiving the person's verbal or written report.
 Such a report may be made at any time (including during non-business hours).